CyJeliel/intercom/README.md

     docker-compose up

-for the example given in the instructions for this program, the last line should be:
+for the example given in the instructions for this program, the last lines should be:

     intercom    | INFO: There were 16 customers within the 100km range.
-You can find the description in the file: src/main/resources/output.txt
+You can find the description in the file: src/main/resources/output.txt intercom exited with code 0

 Following is the output file:
 https://raw.githubusercontent.com/CyJeliel/intercom/master/intercom/src/main/resources/output.txt